srosati/node-rest-api/Readme.md

-**Example REST api in nodejs using express, mongoose and passport (with JWT)**
+## Example REST api in nodejs using express, mongoose and passport (with JWT)

+### Run

+1. ensure mongodb database is running and add its url at .env file
+2. run npm start to start api

-Provided endpints are
+### Provided endpints

 GET /todos => list todos